AbsaOSS/enceladus/_docs/1.0.0/usage-schema.md

 #### Time Zone support

-As it has been mentioned, it's highly recommended to use timestamps with the time zone.
-But it's not unlikely that the source for standardization doesn't provide the time zone information.
+As mentioned, it is highly recommended to use timestamps with time zone but it's not unlikely that the source for standardization doesn't provide time zone information.
 On the other hand, these times are usually within one time zone.
 To ensure proper standardization, the schema's _metadata_ can include the `timezone` value.
-All timestamps then will be standardized as belonging to the particular time zone.
+When set, all timestamps in the column will be standardized as belonging to the particular time zone.

-E.g. _2019-05-04 11:31:10_ with `timzene` specified as _CET_ will be standardized to _2019-05-04 10:31:10_ (UTC of
+E.g. _2019-05-04 11:31:10_ with `timzone` specified as _CET_ will be standardized to _2019-05-04 10:31:10_ (UTC of
 course)

 ### Parsing numbers

 When converting *string* to any of the numeric types there are two standard formats accepted:

-1) the usual string of digits with the eventual minus or plus sign in front and optional decimal separator (e.g *3.14*)
+1. the usual string of digits with the eventual minus or plus sign in front and optional decimal separator (e.g *3.14*)
-2) the scientific notation, where the numbers are expressed as the product of a mantissa and a power of ten (e.g. 1234 can be expressed as 1.234 x 10^3 = 1.234E3)
+1. the scientific notation, where the numbers are expressed as the product of a mantissa and a power of ten (e.g. 1234 can be expressed as 1.234 x 10^3 = 1.234E3)

 Note, that for whole numbers ([Long](#long), [Integer](#integer), [Short](#short) and [Byte](#byte)), the decimal
-separator mustn't be present.
+separator must not be present.

-If the string is being parse to [decimal type](#decimal) and the input has more decimal places than is the *scale* of the decimal type, the result will be rounded to the number of decimal places allowed by *scale*.
+If the string is being parsed to [decimal type](#decimal) and the input has more decimal places than is the *scale* of the decimal type, the result will be rounded to the number of decimal places allowed by *scale*.

 #### Radix usage

-For whole numbers , the numbers can be entered using a different radix (base) then the usual 10.
-For radices smaller then 10, the appropriate subset of numeric digits are accepted.
+For whole numbers, the numbers can be entered using a different radix (base) than the usual 10.
+For radices smaller than 10, the appropriate subset of numeric digits are accepted.
 For radices above 10, letters are used for the digit representation.
 The letters are case insensitive, therefore 1Fa = 1fA.